matteoramazzotti/MultiCells/README.md

-# MultiCells - "Single Bulk" Cell Analysis in R
+# MultiCells - "Single Bulk" Cell Analysis in Linux and R

 MultiCells is a project built upon the necessity of **evaluating the real differences in cell lines supposed to be almost identical**.